n-mam/offset/README.md

 - The release has default(non-CUDA) opencv build for CPUs.<br/>
 - For NVIDIA GPU it is recommended to do a custom opencv CUDA/CUDNN variant build via vcpkg.<br/>
 - The code either ways supports both CUDA/CPU backend and target for DNN inference; in order.<br/>
-- Set CVL_MODELS_ROOT to local MODELS folder from the repo for detections to work.<br/>
+- Set CVL_MODELS_ROOT env variable to the local MODELS folder from repo for detections to work.<br/>
 - Currently the model trains itself off a set of around 10 trump and 10 obama images.<br/>
 - The system can be tested by defining a "Window capture" source in OBS studio against youtube running inside the browser.<br/>
 - Then expose the webbrowser feed over RTSP(using OBS RSTP server plugin).
 This can then be captured via a cam configuration in offset using the obs rtsp url for running detections.<br/>